 The Scullin Traders

-In the front half of the wholesale bakery at the Scullin shops in the ACT.
+As part of our goal to change the vibe of the Scullin shops, we sub leased a pop up at the front half of the wholesale bakery at the Scullin shops.
 The baker didn’t need the whole space so wanted to sublet, we have about 39m2 at the front of the space.

-What does it look like?
+What did it look like?

 See here to find Scullin Traders all over the Canberra media and learn more about the project.

-How is the Scullin Traders funded?
+How was the Scullin Traders funded?

 Has this been done before?

 A community renting a shopfront to draw other businesses to their shopping strip, in an effort inspire other businesses about what could be done and help other businesses success?